airbytehq/airbyte/airbyte-integrations/connectors/destination-pgvector/README.md

-# Snowflake Cortex Destination
+# PGVector Destination

-This is the repository for the Snowflake Cortex destination connector, written in Python.
+This is the repository for the PGVector destination connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/snowflake-cortex).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/pgvector).

 ## Local development